khudgins/documentation/agent/proxy/registration.rst

 Registration
 ------------

-After an agent proxy is running, enStratus will not recognize agent traffic from it until it has been registered.
+After an agent proxy is running, Enstratius will not recognize agent traffic from it until it has been registered.

 This guide shows you how to register (and deregister) agent proxies using the